Skip to content

 This Balanced Mix Design project explores which cracking tests should be considered for airfield evaluation.

-Principal Investigator: Imad Al-Qadi, PhD, PE (University of Illinois at Urbana-Champaign)
+Principal Investigator: Imad Al-Qadi (University of Illinois at Urbana-Champaign)

-Panel: Brett Williams (Co-Chair), Navneet Garg (Co-Chair), Sadie Casillas, Chuck Mills, Brandon Brever, Alfredo Castro, Tim Peffer, Kelly Morse
+Panel: Brett Williams (Co-Chair), Navneet Garg (Co-Chair), Sadie Casillas, Chuck Mills, Brandon Brever, Alfredo Castro, Tim Peffer, Kelly Senger

 Timeline: August 15, 2022 – August 14, 2025